o.l.s is a text & art undertaking located in Selma, Alabama

-These days we have more than a decade's worth of mitigated failures and qualified successes to contemplate, thanks to the generosity of the “discursively willing.”
+These days we have upwards of a decade's worth of mitigated failures and qualified successes to contemplate, thanks to the generosity of the “discursively willing.”
 This site aims to remember a few of those sweet nuggets, and to remember that apparent “failed/incomprehensible/childish/amateur/irrelevance, etc.” might just yield more meaningful paths to more meaningful things than a big ole hunk of exquisitely professionalized dissent.
 Not always, but often enough.
-Thanks for dropping by.
+Thanks for dropping yourself by.